 Lucky Orange’s code is one of the smallest file sizes in the industry, and this is recognized by Yottaa, an industry leader in analyzing website speed.
 Yottaa publishes an annual report on the impact of third party applications on website performance.

-In comparison with other conversion rate optimization tools, Lucky Orange has received the highest mark (green checkmark) for the fourth consecutive year, indicating our software has little to no performance impact on website speed.
+In comparison with other conversion rate optimization tools, Lucky Orange has received the highest mark (green checkmark) for the fifth consecutive year, indicating our software has little to no performance impact on website speed.
 Click here to see Yottaa’s report.